memph1024/swapdex-documentation/docs/validator-guides/node-monitoring.md

 !!! success
     We connected our Prometheus database with Grafana!

-Now let's wire the alertmanager in a similar fashion:
+Now let's wire the Alert Manager similarly:

 ![img](assets/grafana_10.png#center)

 ![img](assets/grafana_11.png#center)

-### **Let's use a Grafana Template Dashboard**
+### **Let's use our SwapDEX Template Dashboard**

-For this guide we will use a standard Dashboard developed by substrate to monitor our node, but you can at all times customize or create your own Dashboards.
+For this guide we will use a customized SwapDEX Dashboard to monitor our node, but you can always start to customize or create your own Dashboards.

 ![img](assets/grafana_07.png#center)